"Tandem Master or Dual Master Cylinders" refers to the type of M/C you (intend to) use in your vehicle.

 Road cars always have a tandem master cylinder, except for older cars up to '65 or '66, when cars were still equipped with single master cylinders.
 The tandem M/C divides the hydraulic system into two separate systems, so when a leak occurs in one of these systems, the other system is still functional.

 A tandem M/C usually operates a system divided in front and rear brakes, but on some vehicles the division is "diagonal", which means the left front and right rear brakes share one hydraulic circuit, and the right front and left rear brakes share the other circuit.

 "Diagonal" systems have to be re-plumbed into a "front/rear" system, before the tandem M/C can be replaced with a dual master cylinder/balance bar assembly.

 "Diagonal" systems also require to be re-plumbed when you want to install an (adjustable) proportioning valve in the hydraulic line to the rear brakes.

-A Balance Bar is a mechanical linkage (usually adjustable) that connects the brake pedal with the two master cylinders as used on most race cars.
-By adjusting the balance bar, the force from the brake pedal is proportioned between the front M/C and the rear M/C. This is useful when setting up a car for a dry track (lots of grip, a lot of weight transfer to the front wheels), or a wet track (less grip, less weight transfer to the front wheels).
-Balance bars are available in several designs: adjustable from under the hood, or from inside the interior.
+A Balance Bar is an adjustable mechanical linkage that connects the brake pedal with the two master cylinders as used on most race cars.
+By adjusting the balance bar, the force from the brake pedal is proportioned between the front M/C and the rear M/C. This is useful when setting up a car for a dry track (lots of grip, a lot of weight transfers to the front wheels), or a wet track (less grip, less weight transfers to the front wheels).
+Balance bars are adjustable at the pedal box or remotely from the dashboard, so bias adjustments can be made while driving.